TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 #### Option: Recognition

 The default assumption is that players and Narrators will pick appropriate dispositions based on the story elements in the game.
 While perfectly suitable, it can sometimes be hard to assess the effect notoriety has on an individual character’s reputation.
-To address this potential complication, you can introduce a Status test before the Intrigue begins to help characters pick the most appropriate Disposition for NCs they have just met.
+To address this potential complication, you can introduce a Status test before the **Engagement** begins to help characters pick the most appropriate Disposition for NCs they have just met.

 When you use this system, all intrigues involving characters who have just met set the starting dispositions at Indifferent.
 Participants may draw upon their knowledge and the reputations of their opponents to modify their Disposition appropriately.
 Each character rolls a formidaBle (12) Status test, taking a penalty to their result equal to their opponent’s rank in Knowledge—more knowledgeable characters are less likely to be impressed by the legends and deeds attributed by other characters.
 A success improves or worsens the opponent’s Disposition by one step per degree of success.
 The character decides whether to improve his opponent’s Disposition or worsen it, based on his reputation and that of his house.